-- Describe the management of other symptoms at the end of life: asthenia, anorexia, cachexia, dyspnea, nausea, vomiting, constipation, diarrhea, sleep disturbances, peripheral edema, skin breakdown - Develop a preventive approach to managing patient and family expectations and needs - Identify clinical problems whose management and diagnosis may merit further exploration expectations of severity may be helpful in that, if pain or distress seems out of proportion to what would be expected, they may help physicians recognize that a new problem has arisen requiring treatment.
+- Describe the management of other symptoms at the end of life: asthenia, anorexia, cachexia, dyspnea, nausea, vomiting, constipation, diarrhea, sleep disturbances, peripheral edema, skin breakdown - Develop a preventive approach to managing patient and family expectations and needs - Identify clinical problems whose management, diagnosis may merit further exploration based on what their teachers and previous patients have told them.
+These expectations of severity may be helpful in that, if pain or distress seems out of proportion to what would be expected, they may help physicians recognize that a new problem has arisen requiring treatment.
 On the other hand, these impressions of expected severity may not be accurate since we all have different tolerance levels for pain, dyspnea or fatigue etc.